-The RNLI aims to halve coastal drowning by 2024 and the GAA will work with the charity to engage with clubs and communities, particularly on the coast, to provide information and support that could save lives.
+The RNLI aims to halve coastal drowning by 2024.
+The GAA will work with the charity to engage with clubs and communities, particularly on the coast.
+They’ll provide information and support that could save lives.
 The RNLI’s drowning prevention campaign ‘Respect the Water’, will be supported through the GAA’s Healthy Clubs initiative and the wider club network.

-Bundoran’s Realt na Mara GAA club (also known as Star of the Sea) has seen players and members grow up beside the sea and all of us as residents know only too well the importance of sea safety and information which could potentially save lives.
+Bundoran’s Realt na Mara GAA club (also known as Star of the Sea) has seen players and members grow up beside the sea.
+All of us as residents know only too well the importance of sea safety and information which could potentially save lives.

-As the volunteer Lifeboat Press Officer for Bundoran RNLI, it was my great honour to attend the launch of this amazing initiative a few weeks ago at the most appropriate of venues – Headquarters – Croke Park, Dublin.
-For anyone into GAA, this is the holy grail – even if you’re not, you still can’t help but to be impressed by this stadium and its history – the daily tours provide a unique view of the inner workings of the place and the museum will keep you entertained too.
+As the volunteer Lifeboat Press Officer for Bundoran RNLI, it was my great honour to attend the launch of this amazing initiative a few weeks ago.
+It was at the most appropriate of venues – Headquarters – Croke Park, Dublin.
+For anyone into GAA, this is the holy grail – even if you’re not, you still can’t help but to be impressed by this stadium and its history.
+The daily tours provide a unique view of the inner workings of the place and the museum will keep you entertained too.

 What made our day at Croke Park even more special, was the fact that the RNLI were permitted to bring a lifeboat into the stadium itself.
-The Atlantic 85 lifeboat Edna May (fleet number B-850) from our relief fleet, sat in front of Hill 16 angled to take in the magnificent Hogan Stand behind it and the large screen displaying the Respect the Water message.
-We are thankful to GAA stars Lyndsey Davey (Dublin), Jackie Tyrell (Kilkenny), Neil McManus (Antrim), Killian Young (Kerry) and Brian Hurley (Cork) for donating their time to the campaign and being with us on the day to help launch it.
-The photos of all wouldn’t be complete however without that most familiar of GAA faces and voices Micheál Ó Muircheartaigh who was on hand for the photos and would later act as master of ceremonies for the event.
+The Atlantic 85 lifeboat Edna May (fleet number B-850) from our relief fleet, sat in front of Hill 16.
+It was angled to take in the magnificent Hogan Stand behind it and the large screen displaying the Respect the Water message.
+We are thankful to GAA stars Lyndsey Davey (Dublin), Jackie Tyrell (Kilkenny), Neil McManus (Antrim), Killian Young (Kerry) and Brian Hurley (Cork) for donating their time to the campaign.
+They were also with us on the day to help launch it.
+The photos of all wouldn’t be complete however without that most familiar of GAA faces and voices Micheál Ó Muircheartaigh.
+He was on hand for the photos and would later act as master of ceremonies for the event.

-Photos over, it was then time to head upstairs to the premium level, where lifeboat volunteers from stations all over the country had assembled, as well as the media and GAA players from around the country.
-Proceedings got underway with a quick introduction from Tullaghan man (2 miles from Bundoran) Colin Regan, who is the GAA’s Community and Health manager, before handing over to Micheál who as usual commanded the assembled crowd as soon as he opened his mouth!
+Photos over, it was then time to head upstairs to the premium level.
+Lifeboat volunteers from stations all over the country had assembled.
+There was also media and GAA players from around the country.
+Proceedings got underway with a quick introduction from Tullaghan man (2 miles from Bundoran) Colin Regan.
+He is the GAA’s Community and Health manager.
+Colin then handed over to Micheál who as usual commanded the assembled crowd as soon as he opened his mouth!

 The partnership between the GAA and the RNLI was first introduced by way of this video….